KonstantinosPetrakis/esco-skill-extractor/README.md

 ## How it works

 1. Generates embeddings for ESCO skills and ISCO occupations.
-2. Extracts skills from provided texts using [SkillNer](https://huggingface.co/nestauk/en_skillner)
-3. Creates embeddings for the extracted skills.
+2. Creates embeddings for the extracted skills.
-4. Compares the embeddings of ESCO skills or ISCO occupations with those of the extracted skills using cosine similarity and matches them if the similarity is above a certain threshold.
+3. Compares the embeddings of ESCO skills or ISCO occupations with those of the extracted skills using cosine similarity and matches them if the similarity is above a certain threshold.